Freep the Whirlwind [Part III of III]

 That’s why we build the wall,

-We build the wall to keep us free.— Anaïs Mitchell, “Why We Build the Wall”, Hadestown, 2010
+— Anaïs Mitchell, “Why We Build the Wall”, Hadestown, 2010

 In August 2023, a headline from the Niemen Journalism Lab would blare: “The poster child for micropayments for news is getting out of the micropayments business”.
 It was referring to Blendle, the Dutch media start-up with which the Free Press had drawn comparisons when its own unique paywall model first launched in 2015.
-Under new management, Blendle now cited the “very limited user base” for pay-per-article pricing, stating flatly that micropayments “have not proven to be a successful model” for news.
+Under new management, Blendle now cited the “very limited user base” for pay-per-article pricing, flatly stating that micropayments “have not proven to be a successful model” for news.

 Figure 9: Quarterly operating revenues (upper pair) and expenses (lower pair) of FP Canadian Newspapers Limited Partnership, Q1 2002–Present.

-Today, you and I now occupy and navigate the very “future” that Bob Cox never planned for.
-And not to belabour the metaphor, but some readers may feel a pang of recognition at the thought of having inherited a burning pile of garbage that never even worked right in the first place.
+With that, we arrive — blinking and bewildered — in the present.
+Today, you and I occupy and navigate the very “future” that Bob Cox never planned for.
+And not to belabour the metaphor, but some readers may feel a pang of recognition at the thought of inheriting a burning pile of garbage that never even worked right in the first place.
 Nevertheless, it stands to reason that another “future” is coming, and that we might strive to make that future better than our present.
 So, where to from here?

 I cannot claim to speak for an entire industry sector, but as someone who has made a career in web-based advertising, here are the thoughts I would share.
 First, the parties all seem to have the basics down: Canada should regulate these things, and local journalism does require public support in this moment.
 Both are vital to the good health of our shared civic spaces.
 In the same breath, we are right to fret over the myriad ways in which such public funds could be abused to constrain the editorial freedom of the press.
 Therefore regulators must ensure that the decisions made as to how those funds are allocated remain at arms-length, to be determined as apolitically as is practicable.

-Think of it like a “price on pollution“, only instead of one aimed at mitigating the harms done to our ecosphere through commercial and industrial activity, one aimed squarely at mitigating the noospheric impacts of commerce.
-Ironically, Canada almost implemented this very policy, by mistake, through its Digital Services Tax Act of 2024; when tech giants Amazon and Google (among others) faced a new 3 per cent tax on all Canadian ad revenues, both firms simply added surcharges of 2–3 per cent to all of their Canadian ad inventory.
+Ironically, Canada very nearly implemented this very policy, by mistake, through its Digital Services Tax Act of 2024.
+When tech giants Amazon and Google (among others) were faced a new 3 per cent tax on all Canadian ad revenues, the two firms simply added surcharges of 2–3 per cent to all of their Canadian ad inventory.
 Simples!

 And honestly, at this point, why not?
 As you now know, we have already tried many worse ideas.